Join a group for a great way to get out on the Swan River! Paddle sport clubs offer beginners classes so you can learn to safely enjoy the Swan River.

-Perth's Eastern Region has over ten national parks, more than 30 trails and hundreds of kilometres to explore.
+Perth’s Eastern Region has over ten national parks, more than 60 trails and hundreds of kilometres to explore.
+Some of the most popular national parks in the region include:

 There are also several regional parks, which are areas which have conservation, recreation and landscape values with regional significance.
 Added to this are thousands of hectares of state forest offering a range of recreational activities.

-Lake Leschenaultia is well known for its great canoeing, swimming, cycling and barbeque facilities.
-Popular with families, Lake Leschenaultia also has cool shaded areas, lawns, white sand beaches and playground equipment (Entry fee applies).
+Lake Leschenaultia in the Perth Hills is well known for its great canoeing, swimming, cycling and barbeque facilities.
+Popular with families and with free entry, Lake Leschenaultia also has cool shaded areas, lawns, white sand beaches and playground equipment.
+A new cafe has recently opened up at the lake that also offers canoe hire on weekends, school holidays and public holidays.

-Whiteman Park is a state recreation and conservation reserve in the Swan Valley, offering so much more than just nature.
-Attractions include:
+Whiteman Park is a state recreation and conservation reserve in the Swan Valley, offering so much more than just nature with free entry.
+Open every day of the year, attractions include:

-Adachi Park is a Japanese themed riverside retreat, the perfect spot for a quiet lunch.
+Adachi Park is a Japanese themed riverside retreat, the perfect spot for a quiet lunch on Great Eastern Highway in Belmont.
 Named after the sister city of Adachi-ku in Japan, the park has Japanese gardens, a tea house, playground and doll house.

-Bardon Park is home of Maylands Yacht Club and Perth Pirates Dragon Boat Club.
+Bardon Park off Bardon Place in Maylands is home of Maylands Yacht Club and Perth Pirates Dragon Boat Club.
 With panoramic views of Perth city and the iconic Swan River, you can enjoy attractive gardens with waterfall and pond features, barbecue facilities, picnic tables/seating, and public toilets.

-Fishmarket Reserve on Swan Street and Kings Meadow Reserve on Hill Street are both popular picnic areas in Guildford.
+Fishmarket Reserve on Swan Street and Lilac Hill on West Swan Road are both popular picnic areas in Guildford.
 Fishmarket Reserve is also a great spot for fishing or canoeing.

 Riverside Gardens, as the name suggests, is a shady riverside retreat in Bayswater that can be accessed via Milne or King William Streets.
 The foreshore reserve has picnic and barbecue facilities, children's play equipment, large grassed areas suitable for kicking a football or flying a kite, walking paths, wheelchair access, public toilets, and ample parking.
 If you enjoy water based activities, this reserve is also the home of the ANA Rowing Club, and the Avon Descent finish line festivities.